 Employment and Income Verifications

 You need to be sure your tenants can afford to pay the rent.
 Talk to employers and verify the amount of income that they earn.
 You can also ask for pay stubs or employment contracts.
 If your prospective tenant is self-employed, ask to see bank statements or tax filings that show annual income amounts.
-Ideally, you want your tenants to have a debt to income ratio less than 45%, although up to 55% might be sufficient depend on their credit and other background criteria.
+Ideally, you want your tenants to have a debt to income ratio less than 45%, although up to 55% might be sufficient depending on their credit and other background criteria.

 Verifying Past Rental History